voxpupuli/puppet-cvmfs/REFERENCE.md

 Data type: `Float`

-If set to ration, e.g '0.8' then 0.8 of the partition size the cvmfs cache is on will be used.
-Setting this assumes you have allocated a partition to cvmfs cache.
+If set , e.g '0.8', then 0.8 of the partition size
+the cvmfs cache is on will be used.
+Setting this assumes you have pre-allocated a partition to the cvmfs cache or else it makes little sense.

 Default value: `0.85`